-David counsels individuals and entities through government investigations, advises on corporate compliance and governance matters, and litigates civil and white-collar healthcare fraud cases.
+David is a partner in the Healthcare and Litigation & Dispute Resolution practices and a member of the Life Sciences industry team.
+He counsels individuals and entities through government investigations, advises on corporate compliance and governance matters, and litigates civil and white-collar healthcare fraud cases.

 David provides his depth of experience to a wide variety of healthcare clients including, physician practice groups, healthcare technology companies, pharmaceutical and device manufacturers, pharmacies, assisted living facilities, home health providers, laboratories, and individual healthcare providers and suppliers.